illi4/stock-screener/README.md

   - Use `num` to  limit amount of stocks scanned.
 E.g. `-num=100`.
 - To simulate scanning as of a particular date, use the `-date` parameter (the format is `YYYY-MM-DD`).
 For example, `python scanner.py --update -date=2021-01-05`.
 - Helper scripts (note: requires configuring Google credentials in order to work).
 Use `-method` parameter as this will influence which spreadsheet is used.
    - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
+E.g. `python monitor.py -method=anx`
    - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.
 Also fills in values for a few technical indicators if not populated.
    - `simulator.py` simulates outcomes per the spreadsheet.
      - Use `--forced_price_update` to rewrite prices data in the db.